antipole2/PointUtility/README.md

 If you want to run the script when not online, you will need to save it to a local file.
 You can tick the _Auto run_ box to have the script start automatically.

-Alternatively, you can fork the repository if you want to evolve the script.
+Alternatively, you can fork the repository if you want to evolve the script yourslf.

 ## Discussions